Kabir-Narula/WEB222-Seneca-College/README.md

 ## Disclaimer ⚠️

 I would like to clarify that the content shared in this repository is intended solely for educational and informational purposes.
-The code, assignments, and project milestones posted here are a representation of my individual work accomplished during my C++ Workshop course.
+The code, assignments, and project milestones posted here are a representation of my individual work accomplished during my  course.
 While I encourage fellow students to harness this repository for inspiration and learning, it's pivotal to uphold academic integrity and ethical conduct.

 **Copying, reproducing, or submitting code from this repository as your own for academic assignments is a breach of academic integrity**.
 It's indispensable to grasp the concepts, principles, and coding techniques provided here and to apply them autonomously to your own work.